-July P.S.
-‘Waverley’ cruises.
-Mon 13th afternoon cruise around Ailsa Craig from Ayr, Wed 15 Jul day cruise up the Clyde and across to Loch Fyne from Ayr.
-Should the weather be bad on either day, the cruise will take place the following week
+Wed 15 July P.S.
+‘Waverley’ day cruise up the Clyde and across to Loch Fyne from AYR South Harbour at 10am.
+Should the weather be bad the cruise will take place the following week

 Tue 18 Aug Garlieston and Crook of Baldoon